sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 would've even without the delay.

 ### Leaving the Country during your Internship
 If you are planning to leave your country, make sure to have your original DS-2019 papers with you.
 If you did not bring the papers with you, you will be detained at customs until they can find it in their database.
 If they find it, you may be issued a temporary DS-2019, but if they can't find it, you may need to provide the original papers before you can re-enter (someone needs to mail your DS-2019 to you).
+Note that travel outside North America requires a travel validation signature on your DS-2019 that you need to get ahead of time.

 <section id="Paperwork-SSN" />
 ### Getting your SSN